peterkhe1999/CheatSheet/OSEP/README.md

 When the "target" spooler accesses the named pipe on the "attacking" machine, it will present a forwardable TGT along with the TGS if the "attacking" machine is configured with unconstrained delegation.

 Use SpoolSample to facilitate the attack.
-Once the authentication has taken place, we'll look for tickets in memory originating from the domain controller machine account.
+Once the authentication has taken place, look for tickets in memory originating from the domain controller machine account.

-In the last section, we used Mimikatz to find and extract the forwardable TGT.
-In addition, we had to write the TGT to disk to reuse it.
+We used Mimikatz to find and extract the forwardable TGT. and write the TGT to disk to reuse it.

 => Rubeus C# application